rclone/rclone/docs/content/amazonclouddrive.md

 Unfortunatly there is no way for rclone to see that this failure is because of file size, so it will retry the operation, as any other failure.
-To avoid this problem, use `--max-size=50GB` option to limit the maximum size of uploaded files.
+To avoid this problem, use `--max-size 50G` option to limit the maximum size of uploaded files.